chatmail/provider-db/README.md

 In contrast to other authorization methods, you cannot use OAuth2 only because the server may support it.
-New OAuth2 authorizers require adaptions in deltachat-core and typically also bureaucratic effort.
+New OAuth2 authorizers require adaptions in chatmail/core and typically also bureaucratic effort.

 ### Use OAuth2 together with other options